 Our Board currently is chaired by James F. Brown who has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Chairman has substantial ability to shape the work of the Board.
 We believe that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board in its oversight of our business and affairs.
 In addition, we have a separate chair for each committee of the Board.
 The chairs of each committee are expected to report regularly to the Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters or specify any shortcomings should that be the case.
 In addition, we believe that having a separate Chairman creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of us and our stockholders.
-As a result, we believe that having a separate Chairman creates an environment.
+As a result, we believe that having a separate Chairman can enhance the effectiveness of the Board as a whole.